Working with Firebase Documents in ClojureScript

 Using cljs-bean we’ve enabled idiomatic property access for JS data structures without walking the entire document and converting it to a persistent data structure.
 We also retain the original Javascript object making it easy to use for Firestore API calls.

-We’ve compared different ways of attaching additional metadata to
+We’ve compared different ways of attaching additional metadata

-shiny :extend-via-metadata
+and shiny :extend-via-metadata

 .
-Using it we’ve extended
+Using it we’ve

-property access.
+of direct property access.

 While I really enjoyed figuring out how to extend beans using